 self-guided nature trail, on Orchard Road just before entering the one-way Roaring Fork Motor Nature Trail, offers a walking tour of an authentic mountain farmstead and surrounding hardwood forest.
 Highlights include a log cabin, barn, streamside tub mill, and a wooden flume system to bring water to the farm.
 Among historic structures on the Motor Nature Trail, all open for you to explore, are the Jim Bales cabin, the Ephraim Bales cabin, and the Alfred Reagan house, one of the more "upscale" residences at Roaring Fork.

-Orchard Rd. and Roaring Fork Motor Nature Trail, Great Smoky Mountains National Park, North Carolina, 37738, USA
+Orchard Rd. and Roaring Fork Motor Nature Trail, Great Smoky Mountains National Park, North Carolina, 37738, United States

 865-436–1200-park information line